 - Stay: I stayed at a hotel, but in retrospect, would choose an Airbnb or guesthouse in or close to the trendy Adliya neighborhood.

 - Getting around: Getting around within Bahrain without a car is challenging.
 I managed with walking, hitch-hiking, being driven around with new friends and the rare taxi.

 North Goa (interiors), India

-Best solo travel destination for: First solo trip; vegan food
+Best solo travel destinations for: First solo trip, nature, vegan food